 Tours are available for groups 10 or more.
 Individual tours are capped at 30 people.
 Bigger groups will be divided.
 This process ensures a safe and engaging tour for everyone.
 If you are an individual or part of a small party, we offer docent tours to the general public the 1st and 3rd Saturdays of the month.
 You can reserve a spot here.

-Trailblazers Tours (available starting January 2019): This tour explores the history of Chinese immigrant and Chinese American women in San Francisco’s Chinatown.
+Trailblazers Tour: This tour explores the history of Chinese immigrant and Chinese American women in San Francisco’s Chinatown.
 For much of Chinatown’s history, men predominated the landscape which rendered women invisible.
-This tour will bring light to the women who worked, lived, and prospered in the neighborhood, acknowledging their importance to Chinese American, immigrant, and women’s history writ-large.
-The tour will feature the Chinatown YWCA (CHSA building), Gum Moon Women’s Residence Center, Cameron House, the Chinatown Telephone Exchange building, and other important landmarks in women’s history.
-People will visit up to 10 different sites in Chinatown that have historical, social, and/or cultural significance.
+This tour will showcase the women who worked, lived, and prospered in the neighborhood, acknowledging their importance to Chinese American, immigrant, and women’s history writ-large.
+The tour will feature the Chinatown YWCA (CHSA building), Gum Moon Women’s Residence Center, Chinese Hospital, the Chinatown Telephone Exchange building, and other important landmarks in women’s history.
+People will visit up to 10 different sites in Chinatown that address issues of community and family violence, resilience, and activism (from public education to public health and exercise).
 The tour lasts 90 minutes to 2 hours.

 Walking tours are available for groups 10 or more.
 Individual tours are capped at 30 people.
 Bigger groups will be divided.
 This process ensures a safe and engaging tour for everyone.

 Workshop Facilitation: Groups will have the opportunity to participate in a workshop in which a specific topic/theme will be explored.
 After the workshop, individuals will have the opportunity to explore how the topic/theme presents itself in the gallery.
 The current themes that we have are listed below: